hushabelle/PicnicPlanner/README.md

 # PicnicPlanner
-Makes a list of picnic items whereby the initial letters spell your name
+- Program takes in a person's name and creates a list of picnic items in which the first letters of each item spell the given name.

+Technologies used: Java